Last updated: 24 November 2020

 My mouth was torn apart between two things.
 On one hand, the burning sensation of the liquid was so intense that I wished it never entered inside.
 On the other, the warming feeling introduced such a kick to my oesophagus I wished my lips had met rakia earlier.
 Much earlier.

-Brace yourself for palatable descriptions, enticing photos, and a gripping history.
+Brace yourself for delectable descriptions, enticing photos, and gripping history.
 Let me just pour myself some rakia before we delve deeper.

 Ready?
 Let’s go.